 Only one independent study can count toward the AAS major, the AAS minor, or the AS minor and it will count as an elective course.
 No independent study can fulfill a distribution requirement for the major.
 AAS 4993 cannot fill the 4000-level seminar requirement.

 Students are strongly encouraged to obtain approval of the supervising professor prior to the semester when the independent study will begin.
-The student should obtain the supervisor’s signature on a course action form and submit it to Minor 108.
+The student should obtain the supervisor’s signature on a course action form and submit it to the attention of the Director of Undergraduate Programs, Professor Andrew Kahrl, in Minor 108.